 Close, but not exactly.
 We’ve re-imagined the independent video-rental store of yesteryear as a non-profit video library for today and beyond.
 The look and feel of Beyond Video is much like a mom ‘n’ pop video store, but to keep physical-media culture alive and sustainable in Baltimore we’ve taken the concept of the Great Baltimore Video-Rental Store and revamped it with a new non-profit, volunteer-run engine.

 Why do you have limited hours?

 Because all of us who work here, even the owners, are volunteers!
-Since we all have other primary jobs, we’ll likely never be open 7 days a week, but before COVID we had Thursday through Sunday public hours, and we expect to bring back weekday hours (in addition to our current public hours of Saturday and Sunday 3-9pm) once it feels safe to do so.
+Since we all have other primary jobs, we’ll likely never be open 7 days a week, but we have grown our hours to be open 4 days: Thursday, Friday, Saturday, and Sunday from 3-9pm.